jcornaz/kwik/docs/write-tests.rst

 .. note::
     Kwik can automatically generate values for ``Int``, ``Double``, ``Boolean`` and ``String``.

-    For other type we have to `Create a custom generator`_
+    For other types we have to `Create a custom generator`_

 Choose the number of iterations
 -------------------------------